Goals

 7. Never attempt non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.

-8. No Distributed denial of service (DDoS/DoS) – we prohibit this activity, and the testing cluster is not scaled for these attacks.
+8. No Distributed Denial of Service (DDoS/DoS) – we prohibit this activity, and the testing cluster is not scaled for these attacks.

 1. HTTP 404 codes/pages or other HTTP non-200 codes/pages.